FarronF/limerick-council-meetings/meetings/2024/12/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 18th November 2024.md

 **REPLY**: Limerick City and County Council, Planning & Placemaking Directorate has had ongoing

-engagement with the University of Limerick (UL) over the past 12 to 18 months in relation--- 10
+engagement with the University of Limerick (UL) over the past 12 to 18 months in relation
+---
+10

 to their future options for the former Dunnes Stores building on Sarsfield Street, now in use